pnp/sp-dev-fx-extensions/samples/react-formcustomizer-customers/README.md

 # SPFx form customizer to override the default list behaviour.

 ## Summary
-This SPFx form customizer build custom New, Edit and View list forms for a Customer List.
+This SPFx form customizer build custom New, Edit and View list forms for a Customers List.
 This solution implements the following types of fields

 1. Single line of text
 2. Multiple lines of text
 3. Managed Metadata
-4. Managed Metadata
-5. Choice
+4. Choice
-6. Lookup
+5. Lookup

 > View List Form